 Make It Easy for Your Partner

-While we know it can be incredibly frustrating to always be the one waiting, if you know time management just isn't your partner's strength, perhaps you can muster the compassion to help by giving him or her extra support.
-Provide him or her with as much information as possible so that much of the unknown is eliminated.
+While we know it can be incredibly frustrating to always be the one waiting, if you know time management just isn't your partner's strength, perhaps you can muster the compassion to help by giving them extra support.
+Provide them with as much information as possible so that much of the unknown is eliminated.

-For example, if you’re bringing your boyfriend to a dinner party, tell him ahead of time what the attire is, where it’s located and what time you would need to leave in order to arrive on time.
-Or if you’re meeting your girlfriend downtown for drinks, provide her with the exact address and route so she can see in real-time how long it would take her to get there.
+For example, if you’re bringing your significant other to a dinner party, tell them ahead of time what the attire is, where it’s located, and what time you would need to leave in order to arrive on time.
+Or if you’re meeting your partner downtown for drinks, provide them with the exact address and route so they can see in real-time how long it would take them to get there.
 These little acts of assistance can make a huge impact, and hopefully, their own time management skills will start to improve so you won't need to do this forever.

 Don’t Miss Out

 It’s important to keep in mind that your partner’s tardiness doesn’t mean that you have to be late to or miss certain events, pastimes, and activities that are important to you.
 Since you don’t always have to arrive with your partner, don’t be afraid to take action so that your partner’s tardiness doesn't affect what you consider to be important moments.

 In many cases, by simply taking the initiative to be on time no matter what, even if that means driving separately and going ahead to your friend’s graduation party without your partner, it’s a big incentive for your partner to work harder toward being on time so they don't miss out on spending quality time with you.